Florida State University, School of Communication

 - Assistant Professor Malia Bruker, M.F.A., Temple University

-- Assistant Professor Sindy Chapa, Ph.D., University of Texas-Pan American
+- Associate Professor Sindy Chapa, Ph.D., University of Texas-Pan American

 - Assistant Professor Russell Clayton, Ph.D., University of Missouri

-- Assistant Professor Juliann Cortese, Ph.D., Ohio State University
+- Associate Professor Juliann Cortese, Ph.D., Ohio State University

-- Assistant Professor Brian Graves, Ph.D., University of North Carolina
+- Assistant Professor Katherine Dale, Ph.D., Ohio State University

-- Assistant Professor Jinghui (Jove) Hou, Ph.D., University of Southern California
+- Assistant Professor Arienne Ferchaud, Ph.D., Pennsylvania State University

 - Professor Davis Houck, Ph.D., The Pennsylvania State University